Mentorship

 • Disadvantages – Requires effective facilitation skills from the mentor.

-• Best For/When – Exploring solutions, team collaboration, and critical thinking development.
+• Best For/When – Exploring solutions, team culture and collaboration, and critical thinking development.

 For example, a project manager facing a challenging team dynamic can ask their mentor to guide them through open-ended questions and help them explore different solutions to the problem.